dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

 ### Include the library

-1. Add headers and libs in `DLRSample.c`.
+1. Add headers and libs in `DLRCSample.c`.

     ```c
     #include <stdio.h>